FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process.md

 ##### Voting

-Once the author(s) of the FEP decide that the discussion on FEP is concluded it should be moved into **Voting** state.
-Voting should be announced on the "FEP Voting Announcements" of the Discussion forum and original discussion topic for the FEP with 1 week notice.
-Authors can always delay the voting if they deem so.
+Once the author(s) of the FEP decide that the discussion on the FEP has concluded, it should be moved into the **Voting** state.
+Voting should be announced on the "FEP Voting Announcements" of the Discussion forum and the original discussion topic for the FEP with 1 week notice.
+Authors can always delay the voting if they deem fitting.

-Voting period lasts for 2 weeks.
-Members of the FreeCAD Developer have 1 vote each and Maintainers GitHub group have two votes each.
+The voting period lasts two weeks.
+Members of the GitHub Developers group have one vote each and members of the GitHub Maintainers GitHub group have two votes each.
 No member is obliged to vote.
-FEP must obtain at least 50% + 1 of positive votes in order to be accepted.
-There is no formal quorum required for vote bo be valid, but in case of votes having less than 30% of allowed voters participating author may decide to extend the vote or reschedule it.
-If vote closes with low participation, it may be decided by maintainers as inconclusive and FEP moved back into **Proposed** stage for further discussion.
+The FEP must obtain at least 50% + 1 of positive votes in order to be accepted.
+There is no formal quorum required for the vote to be valid, but in case of votes having less than 30% of allowed participating voters, the author may decide to extend the vote or reschedule it.
+If the vote closes with low participation, the maintainers may decided the vote to be inconclusive and move the FEP back into the **Proposed** stage for further discussion.

+Although only developers and maintainers have the right to vote on the development direction, it may often be valuable to have advice and support from the GitHub CAD Working Group and Design Working Group.
+These groups can be asked to advise and for their support on the proposal.
+This advice can then be taken into account by the voting participants.

 #### Post-Voting Phase